Miss Emily Judson

 Judson.
 E. et. al., 'The centre cannot (always) hold: Examining pathways towards energy system de-centralisation', Renewable and Sustainable Energy Reviews, vol. 18, Feb 2020, https://doi.org/10.1016/j.rser.2019.109499

-In response to decarbonisation targets and technological change, energy systems are shifting from largely top-down linear structures to ones that are more distributed, multi-directional, and data-driven.
+In response to decarbonisation targets and technological change, energy systems are shifting from top-down linear systems to ones that are more distributed, multi-directional, and data-driven.
 Emerging technologies are being deployed across these new systems for diverse purposes – for example storage management, peer to peer trading, or distribution automation.
-This project will examine the implications of increased use of data and digital technologies in energy, and their potential to influence energy system decarbonisation and pubilc impact issues.
+This project will examine the implications of increased use of data and digital technologies in energy and the governance issues emerging from this change.
+The project uses mixed qualitative methods.

-Emily is a member of the Exeter Energy Network, and a co-organiser of the 'Making Sense of Sustainable Energy Systems' seminar series.
-She is also a member of the Environmental Intelligence Network, part of the University of Exeter Institute for Data Science and Artificial Intelligence (IDSAI).
+Emily is a member of the Exeter Energy Network and the Environmental Intelligence Network (part of the University of Exeter Institute for Data Science and Artificial Intelligence).

 Energy, technology, policy, politics